SteveDeJongh/LS_170/review.md

 HTTP gives users a way to interact with a web resources via its request-response cycle.

 105. **What is TLS Handshake?**
 The TLS(transport layer security) handshake is what TLS uses to set up an encrypted connection.
+It is a 4 step process where client and server exchange messages to enable encrypted communication using symmetric keys.

 106. **What is symmetric key encryption?
 What is it used for?**
 Symmetric key encryption is when both sender and receiver of a ciphertext message have a copy of the same key, which is responsible for both encrypting and decrypting the message.